 The London Oyster Card offers a cheap, convenient way of exploring the city on public transport.
-It’s valid for traveling on the subway (Tube), the DLR (London’s overground and underground network in the Docklands), buses and trams, the Thames ferries, the Emirates Air Line (cable car) and most National Rail trains.
+It’s valid for travel on the subway (Tube), the DLR (London’s overground and underground network in the Docklands), buses and trams, the Thames ferries, the Emirates Air Line (cable car) and most National Rail trains.
 You’re automatically charged the cheapest fare when using the Oyster Card, as your starting point and destination are recorded when you scan your card.
 The Visitor Oyster Travel Card can be purchased online from the Visit Britain website (official shop of the National Tourist Board).

 In principle, the London Oyster Card is an electronic prepaid card for public transport.
 Upon entering or exiting public transport, you scan the card, which then automatically calculates the correct fare and deducts the corresponding amount from your balance.
 Bus or tram rides are automatically charged at £1.50 per one-way trip.